-Please keep in mind that many departments have developed alternative means to an in-person interaction to assist the public with their County business.
-Please view department webpages for specifics; you may be able to complete your business without having to make a trip.
+Keep in mind that many departments have developed alternative means to an in-person interaction to assist the public with their County business.
+You may be able to complete your business without having to make a trip.

 Contact information for departments is available on our websites:

 The guidelines below are intended for all guests and vendors who may need to enter a facility.
 Peoria County employees are operating under similar guidelines depending on their office.
 Some facilities or departments may have more stringent procedures than those outlined below.

 - All guests entering a Peoria County facility, including members of the public and vendors, shall wear a face mask.

 - All persons in the custody of law enforcement shall abide by the protocols set forth by the Sheriff (adults) and the Tenth Judicial Circuit (juveniles).

 - All persons should strive to maintain a minimum of six feet (6’) of separation between others.
 Barriers have been erected to assist with locations that may not be able to maintain 6’ to conduct business.